 - Extracapsular: the bone outside the joint capsule breaks.

-The site of your hip fracture can determine the treatment that the orthopaedic surgeon suggests (see below).
+The place that the bone is broken determines the treatment that the orthopaedic surgeon suggests (see below).

 Your hip fracture can also be displaced or non-displaced: